-- Item 1: Family Assessments.
-Are recent family assessments sufficient to identify safety concerns and case plan actions needed to effectively address caregiver protective capacities and child needs? - Item 2: Case Manager Visits.
-Was the frequency and quality of the case manager's visits with the child, the mother and father sufficient to ensure child safety and evaluate the progress toward the case plan outcomes?

-- Item 3: Background Checks and Home Assessments.
+• Item 1: Family Assessments.
+Are recent family assessments sufficient to identify safety concerns and case plan actions needed to effectively address caregiver protective capacities and child needs?

+- Item 2: Case Manager Visits.
+Was the frequency and quality of the case manager's visits with the child, the mother and father sufficient to ensure child safety and evaluate the progress toward the case plan outcomes? - Item 3: Background Checks and Home Assessments.
 Are background checks and home assessments sufficient and responded to with a sense of urgency when needed to address potential danger threats? - Item 4: Safety Management.
 Is a sufficient safety plan in place to control danger threats and actively monitored to protect the child? - Item 5: Supervisory Case Consultation and Guidance.
 Is the case manager supervisor conducting guided discussions at specific points in the case management process focused on promoting effective practice and decision making?

 Process: Quality Assurance (QA) Specialists will receive a sample list of children who are service recipients on the state's "Children Receiving In-home Services Daily QA Listing." in FSFN during the defined selection period.
 The applicable number of cases will be vetted for review and then assigned to specific QA Specialists with the expectation that the case reviews will be completed according to the review process as previously outlined.
-A "pre-consultation" process or de-briefing between the COO and QA Specialists is completed for all cases to increase inter-rater reliability.
-If an immediate safety concern(s) is identified from the tool, the QA Specialist will enter a Safety Request for Action (RFA) in FSFN.
-The QA reviewer will follow through on the identified safety issues to ensure the recommended action(s) are resolved within three (3) business days.
+A consultation process or de-briefing between the QA Manager and QA Specialists is completed on all cases to increase inter-rater reliability.
+If an immediate safety concern(s) is identified from the tool, the QA Specialist will enter a Safety Request for Action (RFA) in FSFN within 24 hours of identification and document subsequent actions in FSFN within 24 hours of notification.
 The outcomes of the RSF reviews will be then entered into the Department of Children and Families Qualtrics database.

 A case management consultation process will be utilized to review the finalized cases each week until the required ten (10) cases are completed.
-The consultations will be roundtable discussions that include the COO, the Director of Case Management, the Training Supervisor(s), the QA Specialists and the appropriate case management personnel (Program Administrators/Supervisors).
+The consultations will be discussions that include the Director of Case Management, the Training Supervisor(s), the QA Manager and QA Specialists, and Case Management personnel (Program Administrators/Supervisors) as needed and available.
 Each case will be reviewed as to their strengths and areas needing improvement.
-Safety RFA's, if applicable, will be discussed and if any other improvements are identified, additional guidance, requested as Action Steps, will be provided and a due date assigned.
-The QA Specialists will then enter the outcomes of the consultation in FSFN and follow through to completion the recommendations (Action Steps) within thirty (30) days of the consult date.
+Resolution of any Safety RFA's, if applicable, and any other areas needing improvement will be discussed with a due date assigned to the recommended administrative concerns.
+The QA Specialists will then enter the outcomes of the consultation in FSFN and follow through to completion the recommendations within thirty (30) days of the consult date.